rarcif/project_template/Template/README.md

 # Cronos Ecosystem Project Template

-The documentation in this repository site provides the template and specifications details to submit ecosystem projects to be included on the Cronos ecosystem page.
+The documentation in this repository provides the template and specifications details to submit ecosystem projects to be included on the Cronos ecosystem page.

 ## Getting Started